fallen-icarus/cardano-loans/README.md

 `ObserveAddressUpdate` redeemer.
 - For all update inputs:
     - The loan must not be expired (using `invalid-hereafter`).
-    - The Borrower ID must still be present.
+    - The input must have the required beacons.
     - The new lender address must either use a payment pubkey, or the proxy script as the payment credential and a valid staking credential.
     - The Key NFT for the loan must be output to the new address with a `PaymentDatum` where the